California Reptiles & Amphibians

 Fig. 2

-I was hiking on a mountain trail (Fig.1) one summer morning, watching a California Whiptail walking on the trail a few yards ahead of me, when I saw the lizard slowly walk off the trail into some dry grass.
-In an instant the lizard rapidly turned around and raced back across the trail, kicking up a small cloud of dust.
-I turned to see an Alameda Striped Racer with its head held high in typical predatory mode (Fig. 2).
-The snake saw me standing between itself and the lizard and abandoned its chase then froze in position for a few seconds giving me just enough time to pull out my little automatic camera and shoot a picture before the snake turned and crawled into a hole underneath a nearby fallen log.
+I was hiking up a mountain trail (Fig.1 above) one summer morning, watching a California Whiptail scurry up the trail a few yards ahead of me, when I saw the lizard move off the trail into some dry grass.
+In an instant the lizard quickly turned around and raced back across the trail into a shrub, kicking up a small cloud of dust.
+I turned to see an Alameda Striped Racer with its head held high in hunting mode (Fig. 2 above).
+The snake eyed me standing between itself and the lizard and abandoned its chase, freezing for a few seconds giving me just enough time to pull out a little point and shoot film camera (it was the 90s...) and snap a few shots before the snake turned and crawled into a hole underneath a nearby fallen log.
 That was my first Alameda Striped Racer sighting and it was at least a year before I got another opportunity to photograph this very fast and wary snake.

 Habitat, Contra Costa County